Healthy Homes Assessment Moera

 What We Do

-As building inspectors, we handle all components involved in expert home inspects.
-We’re here to make sure you make the right choice when it comes to buying your next home.
+As building inspectors we are experts in all components associated with expert home inspections.
+We are here to ensure you make the right choice when it comes to buying your next home.

-We consider your investment to be a serious one and conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of buying or owning an home.
+We consider your investment to be a serious one, and undertake comprehensive examinations to ensure that you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the exciting aspects of purchasing or owning an home.

-We specialise in a range of services to make sure you are completely informed of the condition of any property that you might be contemplating buying or selling and also other solutions.
+We are specialised in a range of solutions to ensure that you are completely informed of the condition of any property you could be contemplating buying or selling in addition to other solutions.

-We have a systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your report, you are able to actually see any issues that may be found.
-Because of our comprehensive report, it’s no wonder that we have so many customers who recommend our service to family members and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in the report, you can actually see any issues identified.
+Through our comprehensive report, it’s easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports